 Income return remained a substantial contributor to outperformance during February, the Fund's yield premium above benchmark is centred around securitised sectors, offshore and domestic regional banks.
-The portfolio's running yield was 6.0% at month end, with the spread (credit yield premium) measured at 1.4%.
+The portfolio's running yield was 5.7% at month end, with the spread (credit yield premium) measured at 1.6%.

 Credit spread contraction was the most substantial component of outperformance over the month.
 Spreads tightened over the first two weeks of February before retracing, ending the month marginally tighter.
-Allocation to securitised assets, offshore banks and a small number of energy and energy adjacent corporate issuers (Ampol, Ausnet and Santos) contributed strongly to outperformance.
+Allocation to securitised assets, offshore banks and a small number of corporate issuers contributed strongly to outperformance.

-During February, the Manager elected to move up the capital structure, adding senior bonds and slightly reducing the Fund's subordinated allocation.
-The Fund continues to hold an elevated allocation to subordinate spreads, focused on Offshore banks and securitised sectors where subordinated spreads continue to offer attractive relative value.
-The Fund further increased RMBS and offshore bank allocations during February while trimming exposure to non-financial corporates and non-bank financials.
+Sector and risk allocations were adjusted during February.
+The Manager elected to add exposure to subordinated offshore banks in secondary.
+The Fund holds an elevated allocation to subordinate spreads, focused on Offshore banks and securitised sectors where subordinated spreads continue to offer attractive relative value.
+The Fund also increased RMBS exposure while trimming non-financial corporate allocations.

 The Fund took part in a new corporate hybrid issue from Ausnet Services holdings during February, recognizing attractive valuation relative to comparable deals.
 The \$950M deal was Australia's largest corporate hybrid listing and met very strong demand to build a book that was 5 times oversubscribed.
-The deal performed very well on the break and the Manager elected to lock in profits, trimming the position.
+The deal performed very well on the break and the Manager elected to lock in profits, closing the position.
 The Corporate hybrid space will continue to draw attention as bank hybrids are phased out following confirmation from APRA in late 2024.